Skip to main content

 If you don’t have access to a warm water therapy pool, take a warm bath or shower before you exercise to help dull the potentially painful impact.
 Heat wraps and soothing ointments can be used afterwards, as mentioned in the section on Nondrug Treatments.
 Walk at a pace that you can still carry on a conversation.
 Explore aerobic activities that you enjoy and go at a comfortable self-pace.

-Fibro friendly exercises at your preferred pace rather than an intense pace is less likely to exacerbate your symptoms.
+Fibro friendly exercises at your preferred pace rather than an intense pace are less likely to exacerbate your symptoms.
 In fact, studies show that patients are more likely to stick with regimens involving a light to moderate level of exertion and they still receive the benefits of the program.
 So, if you are tempted to overdo it on good days, don’t!

 Dance